gilch/hissp/README.md

 Hissp has an interactive command-line interface like Python does.
 The REPL displays the compiled Python and evaluates it.
 Printed values use the normal Python reprs.
-(Translating those to back to Lissp is not a goal.)
+(Translating those to back to Lissp is not a goal.
+Lissp is not the only Hissp reader.)

 ## Same-module macro helpers
-Not all Lisps support this, but Clojure is a notable exception.
 Functions are generally preferable to macros when functions can do the job.
 They're more reusable and composable.
 Therefore, it makes sense for macros to delegate to functions where possible.
 But such a macro should work in the same module.
-This requires incremental compilation and evaluation of forms, like the REPL.
+This requires incremental compilation and evaluation of forms in Lissp modules, like the REPL.

 ## Modularity
 The Hissp language is made of tuples (and atoms), not text.